fqassem/gbemulator/README.md

 ## Memory Architecture
 The GameBoy utilizes a 16-bit address bus, meaning there are 2^16 (64k) bytes of addressable memory.
 Everything from video memory to input handling to game data is handled within 64k of memory!
 Interestingly, some games were megabytes in size, far exceeding the 64k of addressable memory.
 How did this work?

-A GameBoy game was split into multiple 16kb 'banks' of memory.
-The first 16kb (0x3FFF) of a cartridge's ROM were permanently-mapped to addresses 0x0000 to 0x3FFF.
+A GameBoy game is split into multiple 16kb 'banks' of memory.
+The first 16kb (0x3FFF) of a cartridge's ROM is permanently-mapped to addresses 0x0000 to 0x3FFF.
 The second 16kb (0x4000 - 0x7FFF) of address space could reference one of the other banks of memory at a time.
 For example, if you developed a GameBoy game with multiple levels, you could 'switch' levels by changing the bank you're currently addressing.
 Switching this bank was handled by a Memory Bank Controller.

 The 64k of addressable memory was divided as follows (in hex):